getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ## A: Detecting Continuous SDK Crashes <a name="a-detecting-continuous-sdk-crashes"></a>

 First, we need to know when our SDKS continuously crash our customers.
 Only then can we act accordingly.
-We can categorize crashes into four different time categories:
+We categorize crashes into four different time categories:

 ```mermaid
 ---